Delta Pilot Apprehended After Federal Agents Storm Cockpit Following Landing

 Delta Air Lines has referred all questions to law enforcement, while the Department of Homeland Security directed media inquiries to the US Attorney’s Office.

-As of Monday, July 28, no details have been released regarding the reasons for the co-pilot’s arrest.
+As of Monday, July 28, no official details have been released regarding the reasons for the co-pilot’s arrest, but Bill Melugin from Fox News Channel reported that the co-pilot was detained for allegedly possessing child abuse material, citing a senior federal source.

 Despite the incident, the flight landed safely and all passengers deplaned without further trouble.